-You’ll look at topics such as civil society, human rights and gender roles, and the roles of science and technology within development.
-You’ll also visit communities in the Hanoi region, Mai Chau, Sapa, and Ha Long Bay and examine effective poverty reduction programs focused on marginalized ethnic groups.
+You’ll look at topics such as sustainability, green growth economy, human rights and gender roles, and the roles of science and technology within development.
+You’ll also visit communities in Ho Chi Minh City and the Mekong Delta.

 Customize the program to fit your goals by focusing on the field you're most interested in.

 This program is open to a wide range of majors, including education, agriculture, health, environment, Asian studies, anthropology, economics, communications, and others.
 You’ll explore issues that are related to your interests and then be placed in an internship that can advance your career goals.

 Key Topics of Study

 - Key social, cultural, political, and economic factors affecting current development policies in Vietnam

 - Strategies for promoting sustainability and green growth economy